Using multiple database hosts (master/replica)

 runtime if the master or replica changes.

-You’ll need third-party functionality to determine which host is the master
+You need third-party functionality to determine which host is the master or the replica.

-The engine is not created immediately when DBConnect is initialized -
+The engine is not created when DBConnect initializes, also known as lazy initialization.

 The library uses lazy initialization in many places.